babelfish-for-postgresql/babelfish_project_website/_installation/single-multiple.md

 mode based on the number of user databases you have, and your migration plans.
 After you initialize Babelfish, you can't change the migration mode.
-When choosing a migration mode, consider the requirements of your user databases and clients.
+When choosing a migration mode, consider the requirements of your user databases and client applications.

 When you initialize Babelfish, Babelfish creates the system databases `master`. and `tempdb`.
 If you created or modified objects in the